SunshineSam/Scripts/NinjaRMM/Windows/SecureBoot Management/README.md

 - **Reboot correlation** - Confirms reboots happened between Event 1800 and 1799 using boot event cross-checks
 - **Three-way KEK logic** - Missing KEK with OS-writable = Action Optional; with Event 1803 (no PK-signed KEK 2023 update available via WU - awaiting OEM publication to Microsoft, or BIOS update) = Action Required; neither = Pending with opt-in guidance
 - **OEM-specific guidance** - BIOS update and key reset links for Dell, HP, Lenovo, ASUS, and Microsoft
-- **BitLocker warnings** - Surfaced before any key reset guidance
+- **BitLocker safety** - Automatically suspends encrypted OS/fixed-data volumes for 2 reboots at the Stage 3/4 boundary, blocks new triggers on failure, and reports each affected volume upstream
 - **SVN safety** - Stage 1+2 prerequisite gate, passive mode safety checks, post-enforcement repair, boot-time cross-reference for reboot-pending detection, three-way SVN miss classification (PendingUpdate / SvnNotApplied / PartialCommit) so "firmware refused after reboot" never hides behind "pending reboot"
 - **SVN firmware readout** - Works around [PowerShell#27058](https://github.com/PowerShell/PowerShell/issues/27058) by parsing the DBX bytes directly, picking the max by `[version]` across all three SVN-keyed GUIDs (BootMgr / CdBoot / WdsMgr) via the canonical `Get-DbxComponentSVNs` helper (mirrors [`SVN_Order.ps1`](https://github.com/microsoft/secureboot_objects) byte-for-byte).
 The cmdlet's `FirmwareSVN` is treated as untrusted on every device - the raw value always wins, with a `WARNING` logged on disagreement so the bug signature is visible.
 Card surfaces all five SVNs (Firmware / Boot Manager / Staged / CdBoot / WdsMgr) in the same shape regardless of cmdlet availability
-- **SVN compliance floor** - `$script:SVN_COMPLIANCE_FLOORS` (default `7.0` for BootMgr / CdBoot / WdsMgr) is the authoritative compliance signal, not the cmdlet's `ComplianceStatus` string.
+- **SVN compliance floor** - `$script:SVN_COMPLIANCE_FLOORS` (default `8.0` for BootMgr / CdBoot / WdsMgr) is the authoritative compliance signal, not the cmdlet's `ComplianceStatus` string.
 Floor met → `Compliant (Firmware SVN X >= floor Y)`.
 The floor also feeds the DBX classifier's "superseded" route 2 and gates the `(Pending SVN Reboot)` / `(SVN update pending)` overlays so a higher-numbered staged SVN doesn't generate false-flag callouts on already-compliant devices.
 Bump per documented Microsoft milestones
 - **PK trust detection** - Parses the Platform Key and surfaces PKFail / CVE-2024-8105 (AMI Test PK) as a dedicated red **PK Untrusted** state that overrides "Compliant" - structural cert presence is moot when the chain of trust is broken
 - **PK-blocks-KEK signal** - When Event 1795 fires and the 2023 KEK is still missing on a *legitimate* OEM PK, the PK row is re-labeled "does not authorize KEK 2K CA 2023 - BIOS update required" so the real blocker is obvious (distinct from PKFail)
 - **Hypervisor-aware** - VMware (via PK owner GUID) and VirtualBox (via PK subject regex) guests are routed to a neutral **Virtualized** state instead of being false-flagged as Action Required